-The Nomination and Remuneration Committee considers that the above performance-linked compensation structure is generating the desired outcome.
-The evidence for this is firstly, the growth in profits in recent years, and secondly, the performance-linked element of the structure appears to be appropriate because most but not all of the key management personnel achieve a level of performance which qualifies them for a bonus and options.
-In the current year the Group exceeded its forecast earnings targets, with most segments meeting budgeted results.
-The Group has met its budgeted prospectus forecasts for its first year of operation as a publicly listed entity.
-The level of performance achieved during the current year has resulted in the maximum short-term incentives being achieved.
+The Nomination and Remuneration Committee considers that the above performance-linked compensation structure will generate the desired outcome.
+The evidence for this is firstly, the growth in the Group in recent years, and secondly, the performance-linked element of the structure appears to be appropriate because most but not all of the key management personnel achieve a level of performance which qualifies them for a bonus and or options.
+The Committee is currently reviewing the key performance indicators of the key management personnel and their performance-linked compensation structure.

+In the current year the Group has not achieved its forecast earnings targets, with most segments not meeting budgeted results.
+This is the first year that the Group has not met its internal budgeted forecasts.
+The level of performance achieved during the current year has resulted in the minimum short-term incentives not being achieved, which has led to no short term incentives being paid to the key management personnel.